llsoftsec/llsoftsecbook/book.md

 ```
 will return a number when `x` and `y` are numbers, but a string when either is
 a string.
 An optimizing compiler can use the results of profiling to generate
-optimized code, for example, when both arguments are integers during profiling,
+optimized code.
+For example, when both arguments are integers during profiling,
-something that looks like this in pseudocode:
+it can generate code that looks like this in pseudocode:
 ```
 foo:
   if x not integer, deoptimize